Footguard Hall

+The First Company Governor's Foot Guard was established in 1771 by the Connecticut Colony and was formed as a ceremonial unit, tasked with escorting the Governor and legislature on election days.
+Because it was formed as a separate unit, distinct from the Connecticut colonial militia and later the National Guard, it could not be called to national service as a unit.
+Nevertheless, members of the First Company Governor’s Foot Guard have proudly served in other national military units in most of the nation’s military conflicts.

-The First Company Governor's Footguard was established in 1771 by the Connecticut Colony as a formal means of protecting its governor and legislature.
-Members of the footguard have historically played a role in most of the nation's military conflicts, but the role they play is now largely ceremonial.
-Prior to the construction of this building, the company did not have its own dedicated armory.
-It was designed by the architectural firm of John C. Mead, a prominent local architect then in his last year of life.
+The armory was designed by the architectural firm of John C. Mead, a prominent local architect then in his last year of life.
 The design was likely the work of Melvin Hapgood, who was one of Mead's principal lieutenants and took over the firm after Mead died.

 The building was described at the time as the largest meeting hall between Boston and New York City, and has been used for public events.